khulnasoft-lab/design.khulnasoft.com/contents/components/labels.md

 ## Usage

-The labels that categorize an object are usually displayed in that object's detail page and in list views, next to the corresponding object.
+Labels are usually displayed in that object's detail page and in list views, next to the corresponding object.
 Clicking on a label navigates the user to a list view filtered by that label.
 Users can also manually filter lists and other types of views by labels.

-In most places, a label's description is shown in a [tooltip](/components/tooltips).
-In a group or project [labels list](https://gitlab.com/groups/gitlab-org/-/labels), users can view all label information and perform actions on them.
+In most places, a label's description is shown in a [tooltip](/components/tooltips) when hovering the label.
+But if the label's description appears on the page with no need for user interaction, do not show it in a tooltip.

 ## Demo